HendsomDoge/cryptosus/README.md

 ![CryptoSus Picture](https://hendsomdoge.netlify.app/images/cri.JPG "CryptoSus")

-## This is an online image gallery where you can share images with your friends.
+## This is a sussy cryptocurrency tracker with information such as ost popular currencies, information on single currencies, news etc.

 ## [To Visit This Click Here](https://cryptosus.netlify.app/)